MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/log-operations-in-analysis-services.md

 ##  <a name="bkmk_tips"></a> Tips and best practices
  This section is a recap of the tips mentioned throughout this article.

 -   Configure the msmdsrv.log file to control the size and number of msmdsrv log file.
 The settings are not enabled by default, so be sure to add them as post-installation step.
 See [MSMDSRV service log file](#bkmk_msmdsrv) in this topic.

--   Review this blog post from Microsoft Customer Support to learn what resources they use to get information about server operations: [Initial Data Collection](https://blogs.msdn.com/b/as_emea/archive/2012/01/02/initial-data-collection-for-troubleshooting-analysis-services-issues.aspx)

--   Use ASTrace2012, rather than a query log, to find out who is querying cubes.
+-   Use ASTrace, rather than a query log, to find out who is querying cubes.
 The query log is typically used to provide input into the Usage Based Optimization Wizard, and the data it captures is not easy to read or interpret.
-ASTrace2012 is a community tool, widely used, that captures query operations.
-See [Microsoft SQL Server Community Samples: Analysis Services](https://sqlsrvanalysissrvcs.codeplex.com/).
+ASTrace is a community tool, widely used, that captures query operations.

 ## See also
  [Analysis Services Instance Management](../../analysis-services/instances/analysis-services-instance-management.md)